In this version of twenty questions, I send a list of questions to a willing

 I am often struck by the different ways writers respond to the process of writing a book.
-Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?
+Linus’s Blanket refers to my use of reading and other activities as means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you through the writing process?

-Are you able to read when you’re writing and if so what books inspire you when you’re working your own book(s)?
+Are you able to read when you’re writing and if so what books inspire you when you’re working on your own book(s)?